aGotelli/ROS-and-Qt/README.md

 ###### Debug

 If you want to use the QtCreator IDE you may also be interested in the debug facilities it provides.
-Luckly, it is super easy to set it up.
+Luckily, it is super easy to set it up.
 First, in order to display the procedure, let's use a simple example.
 Here we use a simple package called "little_package". little_package has only one node called "node_to_test".
 In order to set up everything let's open the package with the QtCreator plugin.
 So open QtCreator and the package in the workspace.
 In this case, this is what we see.